At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 • parvovirus enteritis.

-These are the viruses from which it is desirable to vaccinate a dog according to the schedule, regularly.
-Without fail - plague, rabies, viral enteritis, parainfluenza and.
-Babies are vaccinated with childhood vaccines at six weeks of age.
+These are the viruses against which it is advisable to vaccinate your dog on a schedule, regularly.
+Mandatory – plague, rabies, viral enteritis, parainfluenza, etc. Babies are vaccinated with childhood vaccines at six weeks of age.
 This vaccination can be skipped if the puppies are born from a healthy immune bitch and grow up in perfect cleanliness without contact with street clothes/shoes, etc.

 If you find a dog, do not rush to get vaccinated.
 Perhaps the foundling has already been vaccinated.
-To find out if this is the case, donate blood to determine the level of antibodies.
+To find out if this is so, donate blood to determine the level of antibodies.

-Read also: Folk remedies for fleas in dogs
+Read also: Folk remedies for flea protection in dogs

 The first adult vaccination is given to puppies between 8 and 12 weeks of age.
-Then re-vaccinate (revaccination) after 21 days.
+Then they are vaccinated again (re-vaccination) after 21 days.
 The rabies vaccine is administered once, with revaccination once a year (read more in a separate article).
-The second adult vaccination is done after the change of teeth, and then annually.
+The second adult vaccination is given after changing teeth, and then annually.
 Adult dogs are vaccinated once a year, at regular intervals.
 This is a quick and almost painless procedure, the vaccines are comprehensive - your pet does not need to endure a bunch of injections.

 Vaccination rules